elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the rider's token is not blank, abort with "Is a period missing around here?_" and the rider; exit.`
+`If the rider's token is not blank, abort with "Is a period missing around here?" and the rider; exit.`

 `If the global's type name is blank, put the literal's type's name into the global's type name.`